MDWFP Alligator Program

 Alligator Program Coordinator

 Alligators may be found all across Mississippi.
 They are most prevalent in the southern two-thirds of the state (south of Hwy 82).
 While alligators typically avoid humans and human activity, occasionally they do cause conflicts with humans.
 Juvenile alligators often disperse into new territories in the late spring and early summer months.
-During this dispersal they occasionally find themselves in unusual locations near human development, such as; farm ponds, road ditches, highways, parking lots, yards, swimming pools, neighborhood water landscape pools, and even buildings.
-It is illegal and very dangerous for the public to capture and remove or kill an alligator without special permit from the MDWFP.
+During this dispersal, they occasionally find themselves in unusual locations near human development, such as; farm ponds, road ditches, highways, parking lots, yards, swimming pools, neighborhood water landscape pools, and even buildings.
+It is illegal and very dangerous for the public to capture and remove or kill an alligator without a special permit from the MDWFP.
 As human developments (residential and commercial) continue to encroach into more rural areas of the state, increased interaction and conflicts with wildlife are subject to occur.
 To report a nuisance alligator please see Nuisance Alligator Information below.

 PUBLIC WATERS Alligator Hunting Information

 PRIVATE LANDS Alligator Hunting Information

 Nuisance Alligator Program Information

 Alligator Articles & Video Clips

 - Alligator Nest Hatch Videos

 - Alligator Tagging and Tales - (The tagging and release program)